 All declarations should be made electronically to CHIEF, although in rare and exceptional cases - for example for merchandise carried in baggage - customs may manually input your declaration.

-The other two other ways to declare exports under NES are the simplified procedures referred to above - the SDP and the LCP.
-For more information on SDP and LCP, see the page on Supplementary Declarations for export purposes and the National Export System in our guide on using and submitting Supplementary Declarations.
+The other other way to declare exports under NES is the simplified procedure referred to above - the SDP.
+Read more about using and submitting Supplementary Declarations.

 Proof of export